dina-web-nrm/dina-collections/packages/docs/docs/development/configuration/env.md

 # When not running in docker this is not used
 # but hardcoded to 3000
 NGINX_PORT=80

-# Needed for the frontend to be able to resolve
-# modules based on non relative imports
-# should not be changed
-NODE_PATH=src/

 # When set to true ui will not authenticate the user
 # Should only be set to true in development